vamsi-kundla1/edx-platform/lms/djangoapps/instructor_task/docs/decisions/001-scheduling-instructor-tasks.rst

 --------

 * We will introduce a new ``InstructorTaskSchedule`` model to track the (optional) schedule of an instructor task.
-* We will extend the existing ``InstructorTask`` model with a new (nullable) column to link an instructor task to its schedule.
 * We will introduce a new **SCHEDULED** state that will be used by the ``InstructorTask`` model to denote a task that has been scheduled for execution at a later date and time.
 * Instructor tasks without a schedule will continue to be executed immediately.
 * A scheduled instructor task will be reserved in the LMS database but will *not* be submitted to Celery for execution until it is due.